 First, let’s take a look at the two levels of acceleration technology in Arcadia Enterprise (not available in Arcadia Instant, which is only intended as a desktop-based visualization tool):

 - Arcadia Enterprise Visualization Server (“ArcViz”) coherent cache.
-This caches in memory the query results from the analytics engine (“ArcEngine”).
+This caches in memory the query results from the analytics acceleration engine (“ArcEngine”).

 - Analytical Views.
 These data structures are stored in the data platform alongside the raw data.